nickjj/ansible-user/README.md

 user_shell: '/bin/bash'
 user_enable_passwordless_sudo: True

+# Create an SSH keypair in this user's ~/.ssh directory.
+This is useful if you
+# want to do things like sign SSL certificates as this user.
+user_generate_ssh_key: False

-# If you do not want SSH keys to be copied, use an empty string.
-Keep in mind
+# If you do not want an SSH public key written to authorized_keys, use an
-# if you do this, you won't be able to login!
+# empty string.
+Keep in mind if you do this, you won't be able to login!
-user_local_ssh_key_path: '~/.ssh/id_rsa.pub'
+user_authorized_keys_path: '~/.ssh/id_rsa.pub'
 ```

 If set, the local SSH key path will be transferred from your workstation to the